Journalit

 If you have not set up the review system yet, start with the Review System documentation first.

-Layout Builder editor showing a review template layout being edited
+Layout Builder editor showing a custom monthly review with its widget list and layout controls

 Choose the review type

-Start by selecting the horizon you are designing: Daily, Weekly, Monthly, Quarterly, or Yearly.
+Start by selecting the note or review type you are designing: Trade Note, Daily, Weekly, Monthly, Quarterly, or Yearly.

 Define the workflow sections

 Build the broad structure first.
-For a daily template, that might be Preparation → Trades → Review → Tomorrow.
+For a daily layout, that might be Preparation → Trades → Review → Tomorrow.

 Add widgets from the library